davidgraeff/userspace-runtime-patching-cpp/readme.md

 ## Build

 The buildsystem is cmake.
-This repository is self-contained.
+This repository is almost self-contained with the exception of the test framework.
 All external libraries are provided in `vendor` directories and are BSD or MIT licensed.

 Run `mkdir build && cd build` and `cmake ../ && cmake --build .` to build the project.